What is an HDPE pond liner?

 Reinforced polyethylene pond liners

 Despite their strength, RPE liners are lightweight and have half the thickness of other liners, making them easy to transport and install.
 Although they are not as flexible as EPDM or other liners, they still fold well and do not need underlayment.
 Separate sheets can be fusion welded together.

 Ethylene propylene diene monomer pond liners

 EPDM has been the go-to material for pond liners thanks to its UV resistance and flexibility.
 The material is safe for both fish and plants and give the essential impermeability necessary for a pond liner.
 Unfortunately, it suffers from some drawbacks.
-The material’s poor puncture resistance as reported by the Geosynthetics Institute leads to frequent maintenance, which means it is less cost-effective than the other liners in the long-term.
+The material’s poor puncture resistance as reported by the Geosynthetics Institute leads to frequent maintenance.
+Furthermore, the maintenance requirements means it is less cost-effective than the other liners in the long-term.
 EPDM liners are also the heaviest, making it expensive to ship and more labor-intensive to install.

 HDPE pond liners

-HDPE pond liners are both tough and flexible, with high resistance to chemicals and corrosion.
-HDPE liners are among the most durable and long-lasting polyethylene liners on the market.
+When a tough, flexible liner is required, HDPE pond liners fit the bill as they are among the most durable and long-lasting polyethylene liners on the market.
+Additionally, these liners bring high resistance to chemicals and corrosion.
 They can be fusion weld together, forming permanent seals in the field.
 The fusion welding aspect requires an experienced welder and related equipment to ensure a quality installation.
 HDPE liners are safe for both fish and plants.
 Overall, HDPE liners are very cost-effective and have among the highest service lifespan of all polyethylene liners.

 In summary, RPE, EDPM, and HDPE are each a competitive choice for you pond.
 But if you are curious in moving forward with HDPE liner for your next pond product, keep in mind that there are differences even among liners of the same category.